 Research Supervisor Details

-This page provides additional information about our research supervisors.
-You can either browser supervisors by department or search for them by keyword.
+This page provides additional information about our research supervisors to help you choose an appropriate supervisor.
+You can either browser supervisors by school or search for them.
 Most supervisors also have a personal webpage where you can find out more about them.
+If that is not listed here you can also try searching our main pages: search our site

 Find by: